Know Thy Self

 When that philosophical itch gets a hold of us, we can decide to follow up on it by becoming interested in obtaining knowledge about our internal world – our own mind and body.
 Then questions like, ‘Why do I think what I think, feel what I feel, and do what I do?’ become interesting, and the answers to them can only be found when we begin to thoroughly study ourselves.
 But how to do that without any experience?
 Here are a few tips to get started.

-Furthermore we can learn from those stories how the characters feel about different situations, and how they deal with them.
+Furthermore we can learn from those stories how the characters feel emotionally about different situations, and how they deal with them.
 From there we can begin to investigate how we ourselves feel when our buttons get pushed, which means learning to locate where in our bodies those feelings emerge, and describing what it is that we feel.
 Subsequently we can assess how we usually deal with difficult situations, and ask ourselves if that is actually the way we want to deal with them.[6]

-Whatever manner we choose to increase knowledge of our internal world, it only works if we make that decision completely by ourselves.
-By doing so however, there is a chance that loved ones won’t understand our ‘U-turn’ and react negatively.
+By stepping on that path, however, there is a chance that loved ones won’t understand our ‘U-turn’ and react negatively.
 Therefore at first sight this path might appear desolate and lonely, but nothing could be further from the truth.
-For whereas at the heart of our collective suffering lies a deeply cultivated loathing of ourselves, by putting the spotlight on us we open the door to start making peace with ourselves.
-And when compassion with our self emerges, that is extended by default to compassion with others.
-Not for nothing is it written in the Tao Te Ching: “Compassionate toward yourself, you reconcile all beings in the world.”
+For whereas at the heart of our collective suffering lies a deeply cultivated loathing of ourselves (we were born in sin after all), by putting the spotlight on ourselves we open the door to start making peace within ourselves.
+And when compassion for our self emerges, that is extended by default to compassion for others.
+Not for nothing is it written in the Tao Te Ching:

 Jolly Exploring,

-Erik Stout
+Erik

-[1] ‘Another’ being a person, family, company, sports club, school, university, NGO, country, the world, nature, the universe, etc.
+[1] ‘Another’ being a person, people, family, company, sports club, school, university, NGO, country, the world, nature, the universe, etc.

 [2] With very few exceptions when enlightened leaders were at the helm.